ikeronx/bookie_app/README.md

 - A button to handle the read status of the book

 #### What I learned:
+- How build a CRUD app by implementing a edit/update feature to the app.
 - The basics of localStorage by using the Mozilla documentation and also about JSON _stringify_ and _parse_ methods which made handling the data extremely easy.
 - How use Object Constructors to reduce the code.